arangodb/docs/3.9/graphs-smart-graphs.md

 can be executed locally on a DB-Server, achieving improved performance for these type of queries._

-## Hybrid Disjoint SmartGraphs
+## Disjoint SmartGraphs using SatelliteCollections

-Hybrid Disjoint SmartGraphs are like Hybrid SmartGraphs but also prohibit edges between vertices with different `smartGraphAttribute` values.
+Disjoint SmartGraphs using SatelliteCollections prohibit edges between vertices with different `smartGraphAttribute` values.
 This restriction makes it unnecessary to replicate the edge collections between SmartGraph collections and SatelliteCollections to all DB-Servers for local execution.
-They are sharded like the SmartGraph collections instead (`distributeShardsLike`).
+They are sharded like the SmartGraph collections (`distributeShardsLike`).